Bachelor of Science in Nursing

 There are two categories of nursing applicants:

 Basic Applicants - Students without prior nursing education.
-In order to be considered for admission to the nursing program, BSN applicants must be an admitted transfer student, or currently enrolled at CSU Fresno, or on an approved leave of absence from CSU Fresno.
+In order to be considered for admission to the nursing program, BSN applicants must be an admitted transfer student, or currently enrolled at California State University, Fresno, or on an approved leave of absence from California State University, Fresno.
 All applicants must submit the Nursing Program Application to the Nursing Department and the CSU application to the University Admissions Office within the filing periods listed above.
 Applicants who are admitted to the University, but not to the Nursing Program will be offered admission to the University as Pre-Nursing students.

 Advanced Placement - Students with prior nursing education, including LVNs and RNs.